nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Shows a numbered list of tasks, filtered by optional parameters.<br>
 Format: `list [TASK_TYPE] [done|not-done] [dd-mm-yy] [hh:mm]`

-> The 3 valid task types are "event", "deadline" and "someday".
+> The three valid task types are "event", "deadline" and "someday".
 > Tasks are listed in chronological order.
 > If a time is provided, tasks will be filtered as follows:
 > - Events that are occuring at the specified time, start and end time inclusive